kisaragi-hiu/emacs-jieba/README.md

 ## Status

-It works, but you'll have to figure out compiling the Rust library yourself.
-I haven't set up the build process yet.
+It works, but only the default dictionary is available.

+If the Rust toolchain (including Cargo) is available, the library will be built automatically.

+I'm still figuring out how to build and release binaries for multiple platforms; auto download also isn't here yet.

 ## Thanks